 Ashville, Ohio 43103

 The Harrison Township Fire Department is charged with the responsibility of providing professional, efficient fire protection, fire prevention, emergency medical services, rescue and other general emergency and educational services to the citizens it serves, with the goals of constantly safeguarding and preserving life and property against the elements of fire and disaster.

 The basic objectives of the Fire Department center around the maintenance of continuous, comprehensive training in addition to administering realistic fire safety, inspection, an educational programs for the benefit of the general public, with the ultimate objective of preventing and minimizing loss of life and property when fires do occur, and confining and extinguishing those fires by utilizing the latest methods and scientific resources with the greatest degree of proficiency possible.

 - 100% of Harrison and Walnut Townships and large parts of Jackson, Madison, and Muhlenberg Townships

 - 127 square miles

 - Mutual aid is provided to all surrounding Fire and EMS agencies.

 - The department employs 16 full-time and several part-time employees

-- Each 24 hour shift is staffed with 5 full-time and two part-time employees
+- Each 24 hour shift is staffed with 5 full-time and three part-time employees

 Fire and EMS Equipment